Are you wondering what is a personal essay? Discover more about personal essay, its examples and structures.

 6. Summarize Your Essay

 In the conclusion, summarize your thesis statement or main idea and your overall essay points.
 Bring the reader to a satisfying conclusion.
+It's sometimes helpful to callback to an image, metaphor or a moment from the introduction.
+Again, it's easier to do this if you write the conclusion and introduction last.

 A Final Word on What Is a Personal Essay